-In 2006, samples of seawater and sediment were collected in the North Sea and the Skagerrak and analysed with respect to 137Cs, 99Tc, 90Sr, 239+240Pu, 241Am, 226Ra.
+In 2007, samples of seawater and sediment were collected in the North Sea, the Skagerrak and the Barents Sea and analysed with respect to 137Cs, 99Tc, 90Sr, 239+240Pu and 241Am.
 A general trend seen in most samples is that the levels of radioactivity are similar, or slightly lower than have been observed in recent years.

-6.2.1 Caesium-137 in seawater and sediment
+6.2.1 Caesium-137 in seawater

-Observed levels of 137Cs in surface water in the Norwegian Sea and Barents Sea in 2006 ranged from 0.6 to 3.7 Bq m-3.
-This is similar to the levels observed in 2003 in the same area.
+Observed levels of 137Cs in surface water in the North Sea, the Skagerrak and the Barents Sea in 2007 ranged from 1.2 to 10.3 Bq m-3.
+This is generally similar or slightly lower to the levels observed in 2004 and 2005 in the same areas.
 The highest activity concentrations were found in the Kattegat.
-The relatively high activity concentrations in the Kattegat can be explained by outflowing seawater from the Baltic Sea, which was significantly affected by the Chernobyl accident in 1986.
+This can be explained by outflowing seawater from the Baltic Sea, which was significantly affected by the Chernobyl accident in 1986.